-LP59 Riverside Uses, including River-dependent, River-related and Adjacent Uses
+LP59 Riverside Uses, including River-dependent, River-related and adjacent Uses

-- A. New development on sites adjoining the River Thames, River Wandle, and Beverley Brook will be supported where it: - I. Provides sustainable transport choices including through the provision of access to public transport routes and incorporates public riverside walks and cycle-paths; - 2.
-Protects identified strategic and local views; - 3.
-Provides for new or enhanced open spaces and other community-based facilities and amenities; - 4.
-Protects and enhances the habitat value of the river and shoreline, promotes the naturalisation of the riverbanks where feasible, and does not cause harm to the operation of the river regime, or its environment, biodiversity or archaeology (including to its banks, walls and foreshore); - 5.
-Does not adversely impact on neighbouring sites and uses, including to docks, safeguarded wharves or other river-based infrastructure; - 6.
-Provides appropriate riparian life-saving equipment and suicide prevention measures, where appropriate alongside riverside areas; - 7.
-Does not cause harm to the special recreational character and function of Putney Embankment, including in connection with river sports.
-Facilities and activities which contribute to Putney Embankment's special recreational character will be protected and new facilities that make a positive contribution will be supported; and - 8.
-Does not harm the stability or continuity of tidal or flood defences (in accordance with LP12 Water and Flooding). - B. Only river related or water compatible uses will be acceptable in river channels (in accordance with LP12 Water and Flooding). - C. Where appropriate, the Council will seek financial contributions towards the provision, or upgrading, of riverside infrastructure including to achieve the objectives of the Wandle Valley Regional Park. - D. The Council will resist the redevelopment of existing river-dependent or river-related industrial and economic uses (LP40 Safeguarding Wharves) to non-river related economic uses or residential uses, unless it can be clearly demonstrated that neither this nor any other river-dependent or river-related use is feasible or viable. - E. An assessment of the effect of the proposed development on the operation of existing river dependent uses (LP40 Safeguarding Wharves) or riverside gardens and their associated facilities on and off-site will be required by the Council; or an assessment of the potential of the site for river-dependent uses and facilities if there are none existing will be required.
+- A. New development on sites adjoining the River Thames, River Wandle, and Beverley Brook will be supported where it: - I. provides sustainable transport choices including through the provision of access to public transport routes and incorporates public riverside walks and cycle-paths; - 2. protects identified strategic and local views; - 3. provides for new or enhanced open spaces and other community-based facilities and amenities; - 4. protects and enhances the habitat value of the river and shoreline, promotes the naturalisation of the riverbanks where feasible, and does not cause harm to the operation of the river regime, or its environment, biodiversity or archaeology (including to its banks, walls and foreshore); - 5. does not adversely impact on neighbouring sites and uses, including to docks, safeguarded wharves or other river-based infrastructure; - 6. provides appropriate riparian life-saving equipment and suicide prevention measures, where appropriate alongside riverside areas; - 7. does not cause harm to the special recreational character and function of Putney Embankment, including in connection with river sports.
+Facilities and activities which contribute to Putney Embankment's special recreational character will be protected and new facilities that make a positive contribution will be supported; and - 8. does not harm the stability or continuity of tidal or flood defences. - B. Only river related or water compatible uses will be acceptable in river channels. - C. Where appropriate, the Council will seek financial contributions towards the provision, or upgrading, of riverside infrastructure including to achieve the objectives of the Wandle Valley Regional Park. - D. The Council will resist the redevelopment of existing river-dependent or river-related industrial and economic uses (LP40, Protected Wharves) to non-river related economic uses or residential uses, unless it can be clearly demonstrated that neither this nor any other river-dependent or river-related use is feasible or viable. - E. An assessment of the effect of the proposed development on the operation of existing river dependent uses (LP40, Protected Wharves) or riverside gardens and their associated facilities on and off-site will be required by the Council; or an assessment of the potential of the site for river-dependent uses and facilities if there are none existing will be required.